Erich SUTER

 - Employment Lawyers Association

-- Public Access Bar Association (Also a member of the PABA Steering Committee)
+- Public Access Bar Association (Also a member of the original PABA Steering Committee)

 - Civil Mediation Council